harpalsahota/DataScience/Recommendation_Systems/steam_games/README.md

 This should start a flask web server which is accessible at: http://localhost:5000/.
 Navigating to this page should load the home page with instructions on how to use the recommendation engine.

+For this on UNIX based OS it is possible to run the app via [gunicorn](https://gunicorn.org/) with:

+> gunicorn -w 2 wsgi:app

 ### Docker

 ## Acknowledgments